-Barcelona is a cosmopolitan and a second largest city in Spain, popular with tourists all year round.
+Barcelona is a cosmopolitan and the second largest city in Spain, popular with tourists all year round.

 You will also visit the main symbol of Catalonia - the Montserrat Monastery hidden deep and high in the mountains just 45 min outside of Barcelona.

-And of course there will be enough time for you to explore city on your own.
+And of course there will be enough time for you to explore the city on your own.